Understanding private health insurance and diabetes

 Why swapping to a more comprehensive policy could give back when you live with an ongoing medical condition

-If you’re a person living with diabetes in Australia, then you might already be aware that finding affective private health cover with an ongoing medical condition can often be a difficult task.
+If you’re a person living with diabetes in Australia, then you might already be aware that finding effective private health cover with an ongoing medical condition can often be a difficult task.

 Having diabetes won’t necessarily raise the cost of your health cover, but it can affect your ability to find reasonable premiums that suit your situation.